XL2248/SML/README.md

 # SML
 Our code is basically based on the publicly available toolkit: THUMT-Tensorflow[1] (python version 3.6).
 Please refer to it in Github for the required dependency.
 (Just seach it on Github.)

-The following steps are training our model and then test its performance in terms of BLEU, TER, and Sentence Similarity.
+The following steps are training our model and then test its performance in terms of BLEU, TER, and Sentence Similarity (Still updating).

 Take En->De as an example
 # Training